VaShawn Mitchell

-VaShawn Mitchell (born November 19, 1976) is a celebrated American gospel artist and songwriter recognized for creating award-winning, soul-stirring music that resonates across generations.
+VaShawn Mitchell (born November 19, 1976) is an American gospel artist.

 Early life

 Born and raised in Harvey, Illinois, Mitchell graduated from Thornton High School and earned a degree in psychology from college.

 Career

 Mitchell launched his career under the guidance of Lonnie Hunter at St. Mark Baptist Church.
-By age 20, his musical gifts caught the eye of Bishop Larry Trotter, who invited him to join the music ministry at Chicago’s Sweet Holy Spirit Church.
+By age 20, his musical gifts caught the eye of Bishop Larry Trotter, who invited him to join the music ministry at Chicago's Sweet Holy Spirit Church.
 He spent nearly a decade as Minister of Music, managing all facets of the department while producing influential recordings such as "Don't Last" and "My Worship Is for Real", which became church staples.
 During this period, he also released his debut solo project, So Satisfied.

 In 2007, Mitchell began serving as Minister of Music at Higher Living Christian Church in Atlanta, GA.

-Mitchell is a celebrated songwriter and worship leader whose music has touched audiences worldwide.
-He’s penned hits for gospel icons such as Smokie Norful ("Just Can't Stop"), Vanessa Bell Armstrong ("Help"), Ricky Dillard ("One More Chance" from Unplugged…The Way Church Used to Be), Donnie McClurkin ("See the Goodness"), and Bishop Paul S. Morton ("Cry Your Last Tear").
-Beyond writing, Mitchell has consistently produced chart-topping choir recordings, creating powerful, enduring songs that continue to inspire congregations around the globe.
+Mitchell has written gospel songs, including Smokie Norful ("Just Can't Stop"), Vanessa Bell Armstrong ("Help"), Ricky Dillard ("One More Chance" from Unplugged...The Way Church Used to Be), Donnie McClurkin ("See the Goodness"), and Bishop Paul S. Morton ("Cry Your Last Tear").

 In 2012, Mitchell founded the Norman Youth and Arts Foundation in honor of his grandfather.
 The organization sponsors summer arts camps for youth in the Chicago area.
 He is also one of the few Gospel artists who serves as an active spokesperson for the Big Brothers Big Sisters Foundation.

 On December 31, 2016, it was announced that VaShawn Mitchell had been appointed General Overseer of Music & Worship Arts at Mount Zion Baptist Church in Nashville, Tennessee.